Living With a Spinal Cord Injury

 Whether or not you are the main caregiver for your loved one, living with and/or caring for him or her can be both rewarding and difficult.
 Watching someone deal with such a serious injury can be painful but also inspirational.
 Sharing the small and large victories can provide a shared pleasure and forge a stronger relationship.
 But setbacks and "bad days" can be frustrating and traumatic.

 The key to working through frustrations is communication.
-It is important that both you and your loved one talk about what bothers you and about what your expectation are.
+It is important that both you and your loved one talk about what bothers you and about what your expectations are.
 In a sense, you are in a new relationship: roles in your family may have changed dramatically.
 Discuss what you are feeling about the changes, and explain them.
 This can help you understand each other's needs and foster a healthy relationship.
 Love and support are key to your loved one's recovery and to your well-being as a caregiver.

 The Search for a Cure